acryps/environment/readme.md

 Adding an uppercase letter in the variables name will automatically be expanded with a `_`: `accessKey` → `ACCESS_KEY`

-## Exporting
+## Exporting / Importing
-The current configuration can be exported in various formats for import into other applications
+The current configuration can be exported in various formats for import into other applications.
+You can send your current configuration to new team members, and they can quickly import them.

 ```
-npx environment --export # exports as environment bundle, for import into environment
+$ npx environment --export # exports as environment bundle, for import into environment
+$ npx environment --import <blob> # import the environment bundle into the active setting

-npx environment --export-json # exports as json
+$ npx environment --export-json # exports as json
-npx environment --export-shell # exports as NAME="VALUE" statements for shell scripts
+$ npx environment --export-shell # exports as NAME="VALUE" statements for shell scripts
-npx environment --export-dotenv # exports as export NAME="VALUE" statements for .env files
+$ npx environment --export-dotenv # exports as export NAME="VALUE" statements for .env files
-npx environment --export-cluster # exports as vlcluster variable commands
+$ npx environment --export-cluster # exports as vlcluster variable commands
-npx environment --export-kubernetes # exports as kubernetes deployment configuration values
+$ npx environment --export-kubernetes # exports as kubernetes deployment configuration values
 ```